 Enjoy this free sample from our archives and then try a free 30-day trial subscription!
 You’ll quickly discover why thousands of school leaders in the U.S., Canada, Australia and New Zealand rely on us to keep them up-to-date and informed each month of the school year.

-For the October 2010 Executive Briefing we spoke with Dr. Richard DuFour, co-author of the best seller, Professional Learning Communities at Work, as well as Raising the Bar and Closing the Gap: Whatever It Takes.
-DuFour was principal of the award-winning Adlai Stevenson High School in Lincolnshire, IL from 1983 to 1991 and superintendent of the district from 1991 to 2002.
+Dr. Richard DuFour, co-author of the best seller, Professional Learning Communities at Work, as well as Raising the Bar and Closing the Gap: Whatever It Takes, joins us for our main interview this month.
+DuFour was principal of the award-winning Adlai Stevenson High School in Lincolnshire, IL from 1983 to 1991 and superintendent of the district from 1991 to 2002 and is recognized as one of the leading authorities on helping school practitioners implement the Professional Learning Communities at Work™ process.
 The following is an abridged version of our interview with Dr. DuFour.

 Q: If I were to visit a school district that claims to be a learning community what are some of the signs that it is indeed a learning community?

 Richard DuFour: A learning community is a place where the faculty has come together and has a sense of shared purpose, and a sense of the school they are trying to create, and they’ve made collective commitments to creating that school.
 When you walk into a learning community you’d see teachers working together in collaborative teams engaged in collective inquiry.
 There would be a focus on data and a commitment to continuous improvement.